EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 Or THE SENTINEL STATE

-DELAND --- While topless dancers entertained patrons inside Porky's bar when it opened for the first time Monday, about 7S people stood outside, carrying placards objecting to the entertainment.
+DELAND---While topless dancers entertained patrons inside Porky's bar when it opened for the first time Monday, about 7S people stood outside, carrying placards objecting to the entertainment.